 Rank choice voting [RCV] is a system of counting voters where people vote for multiple candidates in order of preference.
-RCV was first introduced in 2004 and is beginning to be adopted in states across the country.
+First introduced in 2004, states across the country are adopting RCV.

 Adapting to a new voting system can be tricky for voters and campaign staff alike.
-Even seasoned staff have to think about new approaches to fundamental aspects of campaigns when working in a Rank Choice Voting environment.
+Even seasoned staff have to rethink approaches to fundamental aspects of campaigns when working in a Rank Choice Voting environment.
 These challenges are amplified for campaigns further down-ballot who already have limited resources.

 Our partners at Deck have worked with small campaigns to navigate the new RCV environment using data.
 Deck has created a guide that helped us answer some questions we were afraid to ask about RCV, and some gave us some lessons from the 2021 NYC Elections that employed Rank Choice Voting.